OpenMW/openmw/docs/source/openmw-mods/settings/saves.rst

 This setting determines whether the amount of the time the player has spent playing will be displayed for each saved game in the Load menu.

 The default value is false.
 This setting can only be configured by editing the settings configuration file.
-This setting was added in OpenMW 0.37.